GerritErpenstein/ionic2-custom-icons/docs/USAGE.md

 ============

-Using the *Angular 2* directive in your *Ionic 2* app to render custom icons is pretty easy.
+Using the *Angular* directive in your *Ionic* app to render custom icons is pretty easy.
 After adding the icons (following a simple naming syntax) you can use it in your app.

 <!-- toc -->